Streampunk/zenmos/README.md

 * Adding support for IS-05 and IS-06 as appropriate.
 * Linking to external and federated data stores.
 * A graphical dashboard combined with performance testing.
-* Adopting the Sony-contributed _mininet_ scalability testing framework.
+* Integrating alongside the Sony-contributed _mininet_ scalability testing framework.
 * Cross-referencing SDP parameters with those declared in the API.
 * Cloud-hosted testing environments.
 * Pre-built binaries for download.